Free Social Democrats

 The Free Social Democrats (Frie Socialdemokrater) were a political party in Denmark.

 History

-The party was established in March 1920 by Emil Marott, who had been a Member of Parliament between 1903 and 1920 for the Social Democrats.
-In 1920 he had been expelled from the party because of diverging opinions on the Schleswig issue.
+The party was established in March 1920 by Emil Marott, a Member of Parliament between 1903 and 1920 for the Social Democrats.
+In 1920 he was expelled from the party because of diverging opinions on the Schleswig issue.

 The party ran on a platform of returning Flensburg to Danish rule following the Schleswig Plebiscites, and contested all three Folketing elections held in 1920, but failed to win a seat.